 Famous Paro Tshechu is a 5 days long celebration held inside the courtyard of Rinpung Dzong.
 Monks, as well as normal men, get ready in vibrant brocade costumes to perform mask dance.
 They perform scenes from legendary tales with historical anecdotes.
 The main highlight of the festival is the unveiling of 350 years old gigantic Thangkha of Guru Rinpoche.

 Bhutan practices strict laws on anti-smoking and many restrictions are made to ensure the effective practice of the law.
 It’s illegal to cultivate, harvest, produce, and sell tobacco and other products of tobacco in Bhutan.
 However, there isn’t a total ban on the consumption of tobacco products.
 An individual in Bhutan is allowed to import tobacco under a permissible limit for a specific period of time only for personal use.
 Cigarettes are imported to Bhutan for personal use basically from India which is subject to 200% duty.
 Further to control the budding black market of tobacco smuggling, there is a provision of 3 years prison if caught and found guilty.

 If you want to smoke in Bhutan then you need to bring your own cigarettes.
 The permissible limit of cigarettes is 200 sticks, cigars are 30 pieces and alcohol spirit is 1 liter for a foreigner.
 Also, cigarettes are applicable to 100% customs duty as well as 100% sales tax.
 You are supposed to declare the items that attract duties and pay accordingly at customs.
 If you think bringing your own cigarettes is expensive then lighting a smoke will be difficult too!

 Public places are smoke-free zone and prohibition in public areas includes markets, hotels, restaurants, bars, movie theaters, playing fields, offices.
 However, there are few places designated for smoking in Bhutan.
-If you are a smoker then it will be hard to find a place which allows smoking.
+If you are a smoker then it will be hard to find a place that allows smoking.
 Your guide will be of big help in finding a smoking zone for you.